- Yorgos Lanthimos

 - Release Date

 Is love when two people share similar identifying characteristics?
 Or is it their reproductive likelihood as a couple?
-Or perhaps it’s when your partner goes blind and you resolve to stab your eyes out to join them in blindness?
-These and other metaphorical questions linger at the center of The Lobster, a thoughtful, funny, and grim arthouse wonder that considers the social expectations on love an infliction.
-With his fifth feature, and his first in English, Greek writer-director Yorgos Lanthimos examines another set of surreal social rules that must be followed to the letter.
+Or perhaps it’s when your partner goes blind, and you resolve to stab your eyes out to join them in blindness?
+These and other metaphorical questions linger at the center of The Lobster, a thoughtful, funny, and grim arthouse wonder that considers the absurd social relationship between love and its inflictions.
+With his fifth feature and his first in English, Greek writer-director Yorgos Lanthimos examines another set of surreal social rules that must be followed to the letter.
 Single guests of an old-fashioned hotel undergo a rigid plan to find an appropriate match, but if they remain single at the end of their 45 days, they’re turned into an animal.
 Watching Lanthimos’ characters suffer existentially and sometimes physically under his application of strange rules and decorum recalls the very best of Luis Buñuel, except far more accessible on an emotional level.

 Lanthimos champions performances that ring with Orwellian self-modulation on the outside, longing on the inside.
 Farrell’s restrained performance is unlike anything the actor has ever accomplished.
 Normally expressive and unhinged in titles like In Bruges, Cassandra’s Dream, or Seven Psychopaths, he’s asked to bury those expressive talents under his frumpy, tempered exterior in The Lobster.
 Take note of how Farrell’s character seems to yearn for something more, yet we see him hold back his desires and instincts to adhere to the severe procedures he’s been given.
 Small inflections in his otherwise monotone voice show David growing excited or nervous.
 It’s a careful, brilliant turn.
 Weisz provides narration to The Lobster’s first two-thirds, read aloud from her character’s diary with internal frankness, and further evidence that she craves feeling as well.